-S.J.D. students are eligible for limited funding to cover certain expenses related to their studies.
+S.J.D. students who are in residence and who have completed the oral exam are eligible for limited funding to cover certain expenses related to their studies.
 First, resident S.J.D. students may apply for a stipend of up to \$750 per academic year for expenses incurred in order to speak at academic conferences outside of the Boston area (provided that such travel is permissible under Harvard policies).
+Students must request eligibility through the S.JD.
+Conference Stipend Request Form at https://hls.harvard.edu/apply-for-s-j-d-conference-travel-funding/.
 Requests will be considered on a case-by-case basis; submission of a stipend request does not guarantee approval.